FTSE rallies off three-month low, boosted by StanChart, Sainsbury

-LONDON Britain's main equity index rallied from three-month lows on Wednesday, led by advances in banking group Standard Chartered and supermarket chain Sainsbury.
+LONDON Britain's main equity index rallied from three-month lows on Wednesday, led by advances in banking group Standard Chartered (STAN.L) and supermarket chain Sainsbury (SBRY.L).

 Any move to re-focus the tax on the UK balance sheets of global banks would benefit Standard Chartered, since the bulk of its business is conducted outside Britain, traders said.